 What if interest rates rose a LOT?
 If interest rates suddenly rose much higher, the real estate market would likely collapse.
 Affordability would plummet and defaults would skyrocket.
 When it came time to renew your mortgage, you’d likely be faced with the choice of a drastically higher payment on a house that is no longer worth what you owe on it, or declaring bankruptcy.

-If you are having an anxiety attack right now, please realize that the government already has your back on this one.
+If you are feeling anxious at the moment, please realize that the government already has your back on this one.
 If rates were to rise a few percentage points, the government could simply extend the amortization from 25 years to 30 or 40 years to allow you to maintain home prices and keep your payments the same.
-Take a deep breath.
-You’re okay.

 The moral of the story is, when you are offered a higher payment in exchange for more predictability, you need to analyze the offer and compare the outcomes.
 If you were to invest the difference, would you come out ahead?
 How often?
 If you got it wrong, what would it cost you, compared to if you get it right?

 If you’re already a homeowner with a fixed rate, mortgage renewals can be a little bit of work but they are great opportunities to reassess your financial situation.

 Of course, we believe the ideal option is to build a free financial plan with Planswell, then chat with one of our mortgage specialists.
 Unlike regular mortgage brokers, our experts are on salary (not commission) and will spend as much time as you need answering all your questions and researching the best options available.